On invariable generation of alternating groups by elements of prime and prime power order: Acknowledgements

 \section{Acknowledgements}

 We thank Steven Xiao at Washington University in St.~Louis for giving us access to the computing hardware for our main computation, and Jernej Vi\v{c}i\v{c} at the University of Primorska for providing computer hardware used in earlier versions of the computation.
 Chris Jefferson and Marcus Pfeiffer answered some questions about GAP memory management.
+Kaisa Matomäki explained several aspects of her work and that of Joni Teräväinen (see Section~\ref{sec:Discussion}), and of the number theory literature more broadly.